1. Arkansas

 Valid window: Seasonal and monthly planning horizon (not same-night execution)

-Update cadence: Daily pipeline with planning-oriented summary refresh
+Refresh rhythm: Daily pipeline with planning-oriented summary refresh

-Confidence by horizon: Tonight: High for planning context | 48h: Moderate | 7d: Planning-only
+Confidence: Tonight: High for planning context | 48h: Moderate | 7d: Planning-only

-Data sources: Forecast provider blend, Cloud and moon constraints, Darkness timing model, Star Window planning layer
+Forecast inputs: Forecast provider blend, Cloud and moon constraints, Darkness timing model, Star Window planning layer

 Month-by-month planning framework